-The use of any personal equipment in school (e.g. personal laptops, iPads) must comply with this Computing Facilities Guidance & Acceptable Use Policy as well as Health & Safety regulations and the Data Protection Policy.
+The use of any personal equipment in school (e.g. personal laptops, iPads) must comply with this Computing Facilities Guidance & Acceptable Use Policy as well as Health & Safety regulations and our Data Protection Policy.
 Any member of staff found to be using such personal equipment in a way which contravenes these policies / regulations may be subject to disciplinary action.
+Any/all activity within school is subject to Content Keeper's filtering and monitoring restrictions and associated data and/or usage history is interrogable.